ben833/slack-vote/README.md

 * start poll
 * vote
 * close poll

+You'll also have to choose your own image and bot name to appear when the server responses are published in your Slack channels.
+For consistency's sake, it makes sense to use the same image and bot name for each of the three webhook configurations.

 That's it!
 You should now have the voting system up and running!